List of NFL rivalries: Arizona Cardinals vs. Seattle Seahawks

-One of the newer rivalries in the NFL, the Cardinals and Seahawks became divisional rivals after both were relocated to the NFC West as a result of the league's realignment in 2002.
+One of the newer rivalries in the NFL, the Cardinals and Seahawks became divisional rivals after both were relocated to the NFC West due to the league's realignment in 2002.
 This rivalry has become one of the NFL's more bitter in recent years, as the mid-to-late 2010s often saw the Seahawks and Cardinals squaring off for NFC West supremacy.
-Many Cardinals fans see the Seahawks as their top rival due to their 2010s dominance under quarterback Russell Wilson and head coach Pete Carroll, although Seattle shares more intense rivalries with the San Francisco 49ers, Los Angeles Rams, and even the Green Bay Packers.
-Seattle leads the series 25–22–1, and the two teams have not yet to meet in the playoffs.
+Many Cardinals fans view the Rams or the Seahawks as their arch-rival due to their 2010s dominance under quarterback Russell Wilson and head coach Pete Carroll, although Seattle shares more intense rivalries with the San Francisco 49ers and the Los Angeles Rams.
+Seattle leads the series 31–22–1, and the two teams have not met in the playoffs.